zero-one-group/geni/docs/cookbook/part_11_basic_ml_pipelines.md

 ## 11.2 Building a Model Pipeline

-When training a machine learning model, we typically have to do a number of processing steps to come up with features and labels.
-These steps form parts of the model, as they would have to be carried out on unseen data.
+When training a machine learning model, we typically have to do a number of processing steps to come up with the features and labels.
+These steps can be seen as parts of the model, as they would have to be carried out on unseen data.
 Geni has a nice way of arbitrarily composing these steps using `g/pipeline`.
-For instance, the following defines a random-forest regressor, which includes a step to assemble individual feature columns into one vector column and a normalisation step:
+For instance, the following code defines a random-forest regressor, which includes a step to assemble individual feature columns into one vector column and a normalisation step:

 ```clojure
 (def assembler